Buyers Guides Graphics Cards

 Starfield @ 1440p High 7800XT Graph

-In Apex Legends at 1440p, the 7800 XT offered up around 256FPS on average which puts this card in the upper echelon of performance versus the rest of the market.
-Apex is a pretty well optimised game, which is why framerates are so high.
-Consumers can enjoy a buttery smooth refresh rate in this game, allowing them to respond at a moment’s notice during moments of intense action.
-The 7800 XT is really stretching its legs at 1440p, demonstrating how capable it is at this resolution.
+In Apex Legends at 1440p, the RX 7800 XT offered up around 256FPS on average, which puts this card in the upper echelon of performance versus the rest of the market.
+Apex is a pretty well-optimised game, which is why framerates are so high.
+Gamers can enjoy a buttery smooth refresh rate in this title, allowing them to respond at a moment’s notice during moments of intense action.
+The RX 7800 XT stretches its legs at 1440p, demonstrating its capability at this resolution.

 Apex Legends @ 1440p 7800 XT Graph

-At a 4K resolution, performance did dip slightly, with the 7800 XT dropping below the 200FPS mark, but I imagine the majority of consumers won’t notice a huge difference between 148FPS and 200FPS.
-We were still pretty happy with the performance in this game, the 7800 XT maintained frames above that 144Hz sweet spot, allowing consumers to enjoy the smoothness of a high refresh rate monitor.
-This goes to show how capable the 7800 XT is when you’re playing a pretty well optimised title.
+At a 4K resolution, performance did dip slightly, with the RX 7800 XT dropping below the 200FPS mark, but most gamers won’t notice a massive difference between 148FPS and 200FPS.
+We were still pretty happy with the performance in this game.
+The RX 7800 XT maintained frames above that 144Hz sweet spot, allowing you to enjoy the smoothness of a high refresh rate monitor.
+This shows how capable the RX 7800 XT is when you’re playing a pretty well-optimised title.

 Apex Legends @ 4K 7800 XT Graph